samcmuldroch/rails_final_project/README.md

 User
 	has many Users aka friends
 	has many Reminders
-	has favorite animal (security question when making account)
+	has favorite greyhound (security question when making account)

 Reminder
 	has a memo